 How to Make Homemade Vinegar

 Thanks to Anne-Marie Bilella of Bella Vista Farm for this guest post!

-Before we get into the nitty gritty of How-To, let me give you a little background on vinegars and how they were used back in the day.
+Before we get into the nitty gritty of How to make vinegar, let me give you a little background on vinegar and how they were used back in the day.

 Vinegar comes from the French term – vin aigre which means sour wine.
 When wine was made and the alcohol was exposed to oxygen, it fermented and the Acetobacter bacteria turned the alcohol into acetic acid, aka vinegar.
 Homemade Vinegar was used to preserve food and to quench the thirst of farmers working in the fields during the hot summers.
 There is a recipe for Haymakers Punch further down.

 By creating and fermenting your very own vinegar, you are getting all of the wonderful health benefits.